Video of the Day

 1 tsp. cider vinegar

 Salt and pepper to taste

 1 tsp. parsley

-Omit or reduce the celery, if the recipe that comes out thin.
-Fresh-cut celery can drip water into the salad.
+Omit or reduce the celery, as fresh-cut celery can drip water into the salad.